 Ear Infections and Deafness in Dogs: What You Need to Know Ear infections are one of the most common causes of deafness in dogs.
 The good news is that prevention is incredibly easy.
 With proper ear care, you can prevent your hearing dog from going deaf.
 Here's what you need to know about . . .

 Toxicidad de medicamentos Otra causa de sordera poca conocida o discutida son los efectos secundarios (no intencionales) de ciertas drogas o medicamentos.
 Algunos antibióticos, sobretodo aquellos en la categoría aminoglucósidos, puede producir sordera al ser usados inapropiadamente (como . . .

-Deaf dog safety is a passion of mine, and the reason is simple: our deaf dogs depend on us to keep them out of danger in ways that hearing dogs don't.
-Uncontrolled access to open areas because of faulty locks or fencing, speeding cars that can't be heard and other sudden environmental changes are . . .
+Deaf Dog Collars, Leashes & Harnesses Deaf dog safety is a passion of mine, and the reason is simple: our deaf dogs depend on us to keep them out of danger in ways that hearing dogs don't.
+Keeping a deaf dog safe and out of harm's way doesn’t have to be hard, complicated or . . .